Under pressure, Trump orders FBI Kavanaugh probe, causing week delay

 “We ought to do what we can to make sure that we do all due diligence with a nomination this important,” Flake said.

 Even before Flake’s move, it was unclear if Republicans had the votes to confirm Kavanaugh on the Senate floor.
-Republicans hold a slim Senate 51-49 majority, making the votes of Murkowski and Collins crucial.
-Trump can afford to lose the vote of only one senator in his own party if all the Democrats vote against Kavanaugh and Vice President Pence casts a tie-breaking vote.
+Republicans hold a slim 51-49 majority in the Senate, making the votes of Murkowski and Collins crucial.
+Trump can afford to lose the vote of only one senator in his own party if all the Democrats vote against Kavanaugh and Vice President Mike Pence casts a tie-breaking vote.

 Trump said Murkowski and Collins must do what they think is right.
 Moderate Democrats Joe Manchin and Heidi Heitkamp, who have not yet announced how they will vote on Kavanaugh, also supported Flake’s move.